canvasxyz/teekit/README.md

 ## Limitations

-- For security reasons, we currently require that all WebSocket connections to the HTTP server go through the encrypted channel.
-Mixing and matching unencrypted WebSockets and @teekit/tunnel is not supported.
+- We require that all WebSocket connections to the HTTP server go through the encrypted channel.
+Mixing encrypted and unencrypted WebSockets is not supported.
 - One keypair is generated per server.
 No key rotation (yet) or support for load balancing across TEEs.
-- HTTP request/response bodies are buffered end-to-end; very large payloads cannot be streamed.
+- HTTP request/response bodies are buffered end-to-end, not streamed.
-- HTTP request bodies: string, `Uint8Array`, `ArrayBuffer`, `ReadableStream` (no `FormData`).
+- HTTP request bodies: `string`, `Uint8Array`, `ArrayBuffer`, `ReadableStream` (no `FormData`).
-- Our `WebSocket.send` does not accept `Blob`.
-Convert blobs to `ArrayBuffer` or `Uint8Array` first.
+- WebSocket paylods: `Blob` is not supported, convert to `ArrayBuffer` first.
-- The default client request timeout is 30 seconds, and this is not configurable at this time.
+- The client request timeout is 30 seconds, and this is not configurable at this time.
-- WebSocket messages queued before `open` are automatically flushed once the socket opens.
+- WebSocket messages queued before `open` are flushed once the socket opens.

 ## License